omnidata-network/imghub-interface/README.md

 # Omnidata imghub Preview App

-This repo was migrated from [Img8 protocol](https://github.com/img8io/img8-interface)
+This repo was migrated from [Omnidata imghub](https://github.com/omnidata-network/imghub-interface)

 ## To Run Locally